 Fashion retail is hectic.
 Collections come and go.
 Store employees receive, refill, remove and send items.
 Shoppers try products on and leave them in different places.
 Or they take things with them without paying at all.

 The cure?
 Counting your inventory.
 Yet without RFID, inventory counts are only done once or twice a year, which declines heavily until the next count.
-And quite frankly, manual counts are just not accurate because they are done by humans.
+And quite frankly, manual counts are just inaccurate because they are done by humans.
 Which means it is prone to error and will lead to inaccuracies.

 Over time, these inaccuracies build up to the point that retailers can only partially trust their stock data...